 supply additional information to them so that they can make the safety and security declarations for your

 goods, or whether you will need to submit these declarations yourself.

 Changes in event of no deal

 HMRC have created a set of video guides to help UK businesses prepare for a no deal EU Exit with 5 key areas businesses must be aware of.

 Sector specific guidance

 The Department for Business, Energy and Industrial Strategy (BEIS) has recently published sector specific guidance for businesses setting out how to prepare for EU Exit.
-Please follow the links for: automotive, aerospace, construction, oil and gas production, retail, space, professional and business services, chemicals, steel, electronics, machinery and parts, mining and non metal manufacturing, consumer goods, electricity sector ,life sciences, nuclear, research and innovation, parcel delivery services,and gas markets.
+Please follow the links for: automotive, aerospace, construction, oil and gas production, retail, space, professional and business services, chemicals, steel, electronics, machinery and parts, non metal manufacturing, consumer goods, electricity sector ,life sciences, nuclear, research and innovation, parcel delivery services,and gas markets.

 The government has also produced country specific guidance for providing services with EU countries, in the event of no deal.

 The government portal also has a range of specific guidance and publications around Brexit, for specific topics (e.g. manufactured goods,intellectual property) can be found here